Eikix/articles/blog-posts/dynamodb-cdk/dynamodb-cdk.md

 canonical_url:
 ---

 Hey there, serverless aficionadas and aficionados 😶‍🌫️!
 Have you ever made an oopsie 🙊 that cost your team hundreds of dollars?
 More than that?
 No way.
 Thousands!?
-I have two things to say to you.
-First, I'm sorry.
+First, I'm really sorry.
 Second, welcome to the club.

 ## TL;DR

-When using the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) to provision a Dynamodb table, CDK sets by default the billing mode configuration as "Provisioned" instead of pay-per-request.
-This means that, by default, Dynamodb ceases to be truly serverless (remember scale-to-zero?)!
+When using the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) to provision a DynamoDB table, CDK sets by default the billing mode as "Provisioned" instead of pay-per-request.
+Therefore, Dynamodb essentially ceases to be truly serverless - remember scale-to-zero?

 Quick fix: when instanciating your AWS Dynamodb table, make sure to explicitly set the billing mode to "pay-per-request".
 If you're playing around with a toy stack, you can also set the removal policy to "destroy".
 This means that if you remove your stack, the table will be deleted as a result (probably a bad idea to use this setting in production).